 This is the reason why the ICOS pressure is constantly monitored.
-In a leak-free ICOS system, the pressure within the ICOS cell is maintained by a fixed size orifice and the Exhaust Pump.
-Pressure is control by enabling or disabling the Exhaust Pump.
-A pressure gauge connected to the ICOS cell constantly monitors the pressure within the ICOS cell where the measurement is taken.
+In a leak-free ICOS system, the pressure within the ICOS cell is maintained by the Pressure Control Valve changing or maintaining its opening size as gas is pulled through it by the Exhaust Pump.
+A pressure gauge connected into the ICOS cell constantly monitors the pressure within the ICOS cell where the pressure measurement is taken and fed back to the Pressure Controller PCB controlling the Pressure Control Valve providing a complete feedback loop.